12 Best Anti Inflammatory Foods

 Gelatinous bone broth is loaded with anti-inflammatory amino acids like glycine, proline and glucosamine.

 Proline fights respiratory inflammation to boost your immune system (42).

 Glucosamine is great for fighting joint inflammation.
 Combined with chondroitin, it helps to rebuild cartilage around creaky joints (43).

 You can find properly made bone broth or bone broth powder online.
-Bluebird Provisions makes a chicken bone broth powder that is full of these anti-inflammatory compounds.
+Bluebird Provisions makes a chicken bone broth powder you can find on Amazon that is full of these potent compounds.